 A large majority do a Master's degree in the fourth year; they receive our Bachelor and the British Master after four years and a few months.

-Attention: please register your year abroad (HIS online) while being abroad between April 4 and 29.
+Attention: please register your year abroad (student portal) before you go abroad or while being abroad.

 - the earliest possible starting point for the year abroad is the fifth semester

-- in total, you have to complete 60 credit points if you study for 2 semesters abroad or 30 credit points if you do a combination of one semester studying and one semester internship
+- in total, you have to complete 60 ECTS if you study for 2 semesters abroad or 30 ECTS if you do a combination of one semester studying and one semester internship

-- a minimum of 50 % of all courses taken must be related to business modules
+- a minimum of 75% of all modules must be taught in English

 Please have a look at the pdf file.
 It provides a comprehensive overview of all aspects related to the year abroad including costs, planning, options, requirements and homecoming.

 In order to help you with your study abroad options, there is an information event every year in December - just before the Homecoming event.
-This event helps you assess your options because your senior fellow students present their host universities and courses of studies on that day (check events link).
+This event helps you assess your options because your senior fellow students present their host universities and courses of studies on that day (events).